Jan Mar 2011

 Artist, anti-nuclear activist and puppeteer Shyamali Khastgir feels art is a means to understand interconnections, and in this age of machines, an opportunity to create with our hands….

 In modern times, we favor factory and industrial processing, which gives us the convenience of a quick meal.
 Processing destroys the nutrients in food rather than increasing them, and makes our food more difficult to digest.
-Furthermore, industrial processing depends upon products that have a negative impact on our health, such as sugar, white flour, processed and hydrogenated oils, additives, colorants, synthetic vitamins and an extrusion processing of grains – which are the tools of the food processing industry.

 IT’S IMPOSSIBLE To tell how far down a certain path you’ll walk once you’ve taken that vital first step.
 Ten months ago I decided that I was going to live as oil-free a life as possible.
 Originally this consisted of me using no plastic, only buying products from local craftspeople, having no bin and eating nothing but local, organic and vegan food.